-As a parallel process, both the PEI and WET Steering Committees were assembled and convened.
-The coordinators of each component were tasked with selecting subject matter expert's specific to prevention and early intervention and workforce education and training.
+As a parallel process, both PEI and WET Steering Committees were assembled and convened.
+The PEI and WET Managers were tasked with selecting experts specific to prevention and early intervention and workforce education and training to participate in this process.